 What is the course about?

-This fun, one-day workshop will guide you in the most potent ways to express big ideas with small poems.
+Want to learn all about the short form poems of Japanese origin?
+Or perhaps you fancy following in the footsteps of acclaimed Instapoets like Nikita Gill?
+Whatever your source of inspiration, this fun workshop will coach you in the most potent approches to expressing big ideas with small poems.
 Students will enjoy a range of innovative writing prompts and will have the opportunity to share and receive feedback on their poetry.

 What will we cover?

 - How can I express complicated ideas in a concise manner?

 - Which language and structural techniques work best for micropoetry?